maya-edstrom/unit-2/README.md

 ## Description

 This repository contains the code and resources for the Unit 2  Project.
 The project focuses on visualizing geographical data using LeafletJS.
-It provides a set of interactive tools including a range slider and buttons to navigate through different attributes of the map.
+It provides a set of interactive tools, including a range slider and buttons to navigate through different attributes of the map.

 ## Features